Largest prehistoric animals: Embrithopods (Embrithopoda)

-The largest known arsinoitheriid was Arsinoitherium.
+The largest known embrithopod was the arsinoitheriid Arsinoitherium.
 A. zitteli would have been 1.75 m tall at the shoulders, and 3 m long.
 A. giganteum reached even larger size than A. zitteli.

 Hyraxes (Hyracoidea)

 Some of the prehistoric hyraxes were extremely large compared to modern small relatives.
 The largest hyracoid ever evolved is Titanohyrax ultimus.
 With the mass estimation in rage of 600 kg to over 1300 kg it was close in size to Sumatran rhinoceros.
 Another enormous hyrax is Megalohyrax which had skull of 391 mm in length and reached the size of tapir.
 More recent Gigantohyrax was three times as large as the extant relative Procavia capensis, although it is noticeably smaller than earlier Megalohyrax and Titanohyrax.